mosip/documentation/docs/overview.md

 ## Sharing of credentials

 The credentials are shared in a peer-to-peer model with the verifier application.
 The data exchange between devices is done using the BLE Protocol.
-Refer to [Tuvali documentation](overview.md) for more information.
+Refer to [Tuvali documentation](https://docs.mosip.io/inji/tuvali) for more information.

 ## Online login process

-* Residents can use the INJI app to log in to any service provider app (integrated with e-Signet) just by scanning a QR code from their portal.
+* Residents can use Inji to log in to any service provider app (integrated with e-Signet) just by scanning a QR code from their portal.
 * The app performs offline face auth after scanning the QR code to verify the user's presence.
 * Once the presence is verified, the resident is given the option to choose the optional information to be shared with the service provider portal.
 * After consent is provided, the app sends a WLA (Wallet local auth) token which is a JWT token to the relying party.